Washing machine: Rinsing

 Washing machines perform several rinses after the main wash to remove most of the detergent.
-Modern washing machines use less water due to environmental concerns; however, this has led to the problem of poor rinsing on many washing machines on the market, which can be a problem to people who are sensitive to detergents.
+Modern washing machines use less hot water due to environmental concerns; however, this has led to the problem of poor rinsing on many washing machines on the market, which can be a problem to people who are sensitive to detergents.
 The Allergy UK website suggests re-running the rinse cycle, or rerunning the entire wash cycle without detergent.

 In response to complaints, many washing machines allow the user to select additional rinse cycles, at the expense of higher water usage and longer cycle time.
-Bosch, for example, in its allergy wash program, incorporates an additional three-minute rinse cycle with water of at least 60 C to rinse off detergent residues and any allergen.
+Bosch, for example, in its allergy wash program, incorporates an additional three-minute rinse cycle with water of at least 60 C to rinse off detergent residues and any allergens.

 Spin

 Front-loading machines spin in multiple stages of their cycle: after main wash, after individual rinses, and the final high-speed spin.
 Some of those spins may be absent depending on the particular cycle.

 Higher spin speeds, along with larger tub diameters, remove more water, leading to faster drying.
 On the other hand, the need for ironing can be reduced by not using the spin cycle in the washing machine.

 If a heated clothes dryer is used after the wash and spin, energy use is reduced if more water has been removed from clothes.
 However, faster spinning can crease clothes more.
 Also, mechanical wear on bearings increases rapidly with rotational speed, reducing life.
-Early machines would spin at 300 rpm and, because of lack of any mechanical suspension, would often shake and vibrate.
+Early machines would spin at 300 RPM and, because of lack of any mechanical suspension, would often shake and vibrate.

-In 1976, most front-loading washing machines spun at around 700 rpm, or less.

-Nowadays, most machines spin at 1000-1600RPM.
-Most machines have variable speeds, ranging from 300-2000RPM depending on the machine.
+In 1976, most front-loading washing machines spun at around 700 RPM, or less.
+Today, most machines spin at 1000–1600 RPM.
+Most machines have variable speeds, ranging 300–2000 RPM depending on the machine.

-Separate spin-driers, without washing functionality, are available for specialized applications.
+Separate spin dryers, without washing functionality, are available for specialized applications.
 For example, a small high-speed centrifuge machine may be provided in locker rooms of communal swimming pools to allow wet swimsuits to be substantially dried to a slightly damp condition after daily use.

+Washing machines often incorporate balance rings filled with a liquid such as a calcium chloride salt water solution, that are designed to balance the inner drum of the washer during spin cycles.
+The balance ring may be filled with oil and contain balls on races, somewhat similarly to a ball bearing, to achieve the same effect.
+The Bendix Economat used a flexible rubber inner tub that would squeeze the clothes towards the agitator located in the center of the inner tub in order to remove water from the clothes, instead of spinning the inner tub.
+This was performed by exerting a vacuum on the inner tub.